Social Engineering Scams Protection - Use Cases - XTN Cognitive Security

 Social Engineering Scams are a type of cyber attack that involves the use of psychological manipulation to trick individuals into divulging sensitive information, performing an action, or giving access to systems or data.
 These scams are designed to exploit the natural human tendency to trust others and to take advantage of the fact that people are often the weakest link in a security chain.
 Social Engineering Scams can take many forms, including phishing emails, phone calls, fake social media profiles, and fake websites.

-Social Engineering Scams are mostly used to carry out Authorized Push Payment Fraud also known as Bank Transfer Scams that involves tricking a victim into making a payment to a fraudster who has misrepresented themselves as a legitimate entity or individual.
+Social Engineering Scams can be used as one of the tactics in perpetrating Authorized Push Payment Fraud, also known as Bank Transfer Scams, that involves tricking a victim into making a payment to a fraudster who has misrepresented themselves as a legitimate entity or individual.
 Real-time payments increase the risk of Authorized Push Payment Fraud because they allow for immediate transfer of funds, which can make it more difficult to detect and stop fraudulent transactions.

 How does it work?